CSSinghNet/C-Sharp-Design-Patterns/README.md

 > It provides a way to delegate the instantiation logic to child classes.

 Wikipedia says
 > In class-based programming, the factory method pattern is a creational pattern that uses factory methods to deal with the problem of creating objects without having to specify the exact class of the object that will be created.
-This is done by creating objects by calling a factory methodâ€”either specified in an interface and implemented by child classes, or implemented in a base class and optionally overridden by derived classesâ€”rather than by calling a constructor.
+This is done by creating objects by calling a factory method—either specified in an interface and implemented by child classes, or implemented in a base class and optionally overridden by derived classes—rather than by calling a constructor.

  **Programmatic Example**